videlalvaro/erlang-prime-sieve/README.md

 ```

 The numbers that pass this test are kept in the sieve, and then they are returned when collect is called by
-multipling them by 2 and then adding 1.
+multiplying them by 2 and then adding 1.

 Since I'm not a professional mathematician we wary of this method, since so far I haven't seen a sieve produced
 using these properties of numbers.